Manned Orbiting Laboratory: Initiation

-With these studies in hand, the USAF issued an RFP to twenty firms in January 1965.
+The USAF issued an RFP to twenty firms in January 1965.
 At the end of February 1965, Boeing, Douglas, General Electric and Lockheed were selected to carry out design studies.
 Covert NRO activities to be carried out by MOL were classified secret and given the code name "Dorian".
 In February 1969, the MOL was given a Keyhole (reconnaissance satellite) designation as KH-10 Dorian.

-As a black project (i.e. one that was secret and publicly unacknowledged), but one that was impossible to completely conceal, MOL needed some "white" (i.e. unclassified and publicly acknowledged) experiments as cover.
+As a black project (i.e. one that was secret and publicly unacknowledged), but one impossible to completely conceal, MOL needed some "white" (i.e. unclassified and publicly acknowledged) experiments as cover.
 An MOL Experiments Working Group was created under Colonel William Brady.
 Some 400 experiments proposed by several agencies were examined.
 These were consolidated and reduced to 59, and twelve primary and eighteen secondary ones were selected.
 A 499-page report on the experiments was issued on 1 April 1964.
 Although reconnaissance was its main purpose, "manned orbiting laboratory" was still an accurate description; the program hoped to prove that astronauts could perform militarily useful tasks in a shirt-sleeve environment in space for up to thirty days.